yWorks/yfiles-for-html-demos/demos/style/markup-labels/README.md

 - Press the F2 key while an element or connection is selected.
 - Insert HTML-style markup text into the editor, i.e. `<strong>Hello World</strong>`
+- Use Shift + Enter to enter a new line and Enter to apply the changes.

 #### Supported Markup